Kevin Hart (baseball): Chicago Cubs

+Pittsburgh Pirates

 On July 30, 2009, Hart was traded to the Pittsburgh Pirates along with right-handed pitcher José Ascanio and third baseman Josh Harrison for left-handed pitchers John Grabow and Tom Gorzelanny.
 Just hours before the trade Hart started for the Cubs against the Houston Astros, he went six innings and gave up three earned runs while recording his third win of the season.

 He would go on to have shoulder surgery in May 2010 and spend all of the 2010 and 2011 seasons on the MLB disabled list.
 He missed the rest of the season and all of the 2011 season.
+He was sent outright to Triple-A Indianapolis Indians on October 31, 2011.
+He became a free agent following the season on November 2.

+Southern Maryland Blue Crabs

-In August 2012, Hart signed with the Southern Maryland Blue Crabs.
+On August 2, 2012, Hart signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 He would retire from baseball after the 2012 season.
+In 21 games (1 start) he threw 24 innings going 1-1 with a 2.25 ERA with 22 strikeouts and 1 save.